 The way you manage your online account is changing

-The regulations that govern how we help you keep your savings safe are changing from 14th September.
+The regulations that govern how we help you keep your savings safe are changing in September.
 All banks will be introducing extra security measures called Strong Customer Authentication, which will enhance the controls already in place to protect your money.

 What is Strong Customer Authentication?

 Before Strong Customer Authentication, your login details (username and password) were enough to make changes to your online account.

 You’ll still require these details but there will now be one further piece of information that you’ll need to provide before you can change your Nominated Account (the UK bank or building society account that you send your savings from and where we return them to when you make a withdrawal).

 What our existing customers need to know

 If you want to change your Nominated Account, we’ll send you a unique code in the post.
 You’ll need to log in and enter this code to verify the change.

 Don’t worry, you’ll still be able to make deposits into your savings account using your existing Nominated Account until you have verified your new one.

 If you’re happy with your existing Nominated Account you don’t need to do anything.

 As a new customer, this will form part of the application process so when your account is open, we’ll write to you so that we can verify your Nominated Account.